Get the Tata Capital App to apply for Loans & manage your account. Download Now

 NIC codes play a significant role in the Udyam registration process.
 When registering an MSME, business owners must pick the appropriate NIC code that best encompasses their business’s activities.
 There are several documents and steps to remember when applying for your MSME registration.
 These are listed below:

-1. Apply for NIC code
+1. How to Apply for NIC Code for MSME

 To apply for an NIC code to register your MSME, the following steps must be followed: